Healthcare Costs After Retirement

-Even with the use of trusted financial advisors, counselors and planners, retirement plans still somehow tend to lack one very important key component – health care costs in retirement.
-Many Americans are under the impression that all health care costs in retirement will be covered by Medicare.
-This is not the case.
-Far from it, in fact.
-Not only that, but it is also a common occurrence for those few individuals who take the time to “prepare” a financial retirement plan to actually underestimate the costs associated with health care in retirement.
-And then there is the vast majority who simply choose not to put forth any effort in considering health care costs in retirement, for whatever reason.
+Even with the use of trusted financial advisors, counselors and planners, retirement plans still somehow tend to lack one very important key component – healthcare costs in retirement.
+Many Americans are under the impression that all healthcare costs in retirement will be covered by Medicare.
+This is the case if one plans accordingly and uses the Medicare system properly, but the key is that Congress has also changed the rules when it comes to Medicare and many are unaware of it.
 According to a recent study interviewing individuals who had developed financial retirement plans only 8 percent of them actually accounted for any type of medical expenses whatsoever.

 Legislative Changes Effect On Health Care Costs After Retirement